Introduction

 For example, why smell memory matters.

-Why routines matter more than expensive products.
+Routines can matter more than expensive products.

-How less is often better.
+How less is always better.

-This guide is written for real people.
+This guide is written for real individuals.

 Not for robots.